What is Agentic AI Architecture?

 The Building Blocks – Core Components of Agentic AI Architectures

-Agentic AI systems are composed of several interconnected components that work together to enable intelligent behaviour.
+Agentic AI systems have several interconnected components that work together to enable intelligent behaviour.
 Each component plays a crucial role in the overall functioning of the AI system, and they must interact seamlessly to achieve desired outcomes.
 Let’s explore each of these components in more detail.

 - Feature Extraction: It processes raw data to extract meaningful features that can be used for decision-making.